mango-gremlin/Teamprojekt-Diagnosis-System/README.md

 https://www.kaggle.com/datasets/jillanisofttech/diabetes-disease-updated-dataset

 #### Dataset Lumpy Skin
-TODO
+Contains different environmental factors that can lead to lumpy skin disease, which affects cattle.
+A cow or a veterinarian can input environmental factors such as latitude/longitude on a map, or cloud cover etc and get a prediction on how risky it is to develop lumpy skin disease.

 Source:
 https://www.kaggle.com/datasets/saurabhshahane/lumpy-skin-disease-dataset

 ## ML Models used
-We used Bagged Trees to predict diseases.
-More on that further down.
+We used Bagged Trees to predict diseases. (see below) We created them using Matlab Simulink.

-## Useful links
-(links to the other readmes, etc)

 # Machine Learning Models